mariuscozma11/website-mechafusion/README.md

 - [x] Create README file and begin planning/documentation
   I started the project by setting up a clear structure and writing the initial README to define the purpose, features, and scope before touching any code.

-- [ ] Initialize project with `create-next-app@latest` and integrate Tailwind CSS
+- [x] Initialize project with `create-next-app@latest` and integrate Tailwind CSS
   I will use `create-next-app` to bootstrap the Next.js project and immediately set up Tailwind CSS for styling.

+- [x] Basic minimalistic UI design MVP
+  I added basic Navbar, Footer, Hero, About, and Contact sections, each within a unique component.

+- [ ] Add contact form API
+  Using a third party free contact from API provider, I plan to integrate it.
+Already found and copied the handle from the API from Web3Forms, to do: add the jsx for the form.

+- [ ] Projects section
+  Not being able to make a web server application, the projects will not have a db, the images and details of the projects will be stored directly in the frontend.
+Being a single page website, i'm thinking slide carousel with pressable modals for more details.

-- [ ] Find/Create/Adapt UI designs in Figma
+- [ ] The registration form
-  I’ll search for existing design inspiration or create my own Figma layout covering the main sections (hero, about, projects, contact form, etc).

-- [ ] Structure and build UI components based on Figma designs or chosen frontend patterns
-  I plan to break down the layout into reusable components like `<Header />`, `<Hero />`, `<ProjectCard />`, `<ContactForm />`, and `<Footer />`, implemented with Tailwind CSS.
+  Should be a placeholder for now, because the club is not currently recruiting, but it could still use some style.

 ---